-132. Audit Scotland sets an expected audit fee that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares
+121. Audit Scotland sets an expected audit fee that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
+The expected fee is reviewed by Audit Scotland each

-- comprehensive and accurate draft accounts and meets the agreed timetable for audit.
-The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 133.
+- year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 122.
 As auditors we negotiate a fee with the Council during the planning process.
-The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 134.
-For 2020/21 the expected fee for the Council is £595,270.
-We propose setting the 2020/21 audit fee above the expected fee to reflect the coordinated and integrated approach to working with internal audit.
-For 2020/21 this includes the following areas of work:
+The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 123.
+For 2021/22 the expected fee for the Council is £606,050.
+We propose setting the 2021/22 audit fee above the expected fee to reflect the following areas of work: